Dave-Sterry/BeepBoop/README.md

 **Test**: It replaces all digits  with "Won't you be my neighbor?" for any number that contains the digit 3
 **Expect**(beepBoop(3)).toEqual("Won't you be my neighbor?")

-**Test**: It replaces all digits with first or second exception when a 2 or 3 is present in input
+**Test**: It replaces all digits with second or third exception when a 2 or 3 is present in input with two digits
 **Expect**(beepBoop(21)).toEqual(Boop)
 **Expect** (beepBoop(13)).toEqual(Won't you be my neigbor?)